acrosswp/features-for-woocommerce/readme.txt

 == Description ==

 Add setting into the WooCommerce Setting tab to Enable or Disable Multiipal feature Like:
-1. Hide Coupon Code
+1. Enable/Disable Hiding of Coupon Code on Cart and Checkout page
-2. Change Quantity on Checkout Page
-3. BuddyPress Account Creation
+2. Give user ability to change quantity on checkout page
+3. Give user a button to remove product on checkout page
+4. Show users exact price when user update product quantity on product single page
+5. Give Admin Interface to select Product that can not be use with Any Coupon
+6. Give Admin user option to enable login like BuddyPress does or you can say Checkout With BuddyPress

 == Installation ==